 The Board of Elders has estimated that the financial need for Phases 1 and 2 of the Master Facility Plan will be about $24 million.
-Phase 1, which includes the new Children’s Ministry Center and the required campus related improvements, will cost around $14 million.
+Phase 1 includes the new Children’s Center, which costs about $14 million, as well as the required campus related improvements.
 The goal is to meet this financial need over a 3 year giving period, ending December 2019.

 (11) How will the church body be asked to participate?

 First and foremost we hope that each person, from pre-school age on up, will pray for God's wisdom, direction and provision in this project.
 This is a faith journey for all of us to trust Him together, and we are thankful that we are doing this as a united body of Christ.
 We are looking forward to experiencing with you how God will answer these prayers!
 Throughout this journey, we will keep our church family informed of the progress, prayer needs and answers to prayer.